antonyhaman/youtube-jextractor/README.md

 # YoutubeJExtractor for Android

-YoutubeJExtractor allows you to extract youtube video and audio streams from any youtube video, along with some other data such as a video title, description, author, thumbnails and others.
+YoutubeJExtractor allows you to extract youtube video and audio streams from any youtube video along with some other data such as a video title, description, author, thumbnails and others.

 ## Current status

-WIP, library is fully functional but not well tested and documented
+WIP, library is partially functional but not well tested and documented

 ## How to install
 [![](https://jitpack.io/v/kotvertolet/YoutubeJExtractor.svg)](https://jitpack.io/#kotvertolet/YoutubeJExtractor)